Marc Ecko: Career

 Ecko was appointed to the Board of Directors of the Council of Fashion Designers of America (CFDA); the youngest designer to do so.
 Since 2010, he has been a member of the Emeritus Board.

 In 2008, he created the new jackets for the Iron Chefs on Iron Chef America.

 Personal life

 Ecko is Jewish.
 In 2000, Ecko married Allison Rojas.
 They have three children and live in Bernardsville, New Jersey.

 In 2011, Ecko started Unlimited Justice, a social activism campaign which opposed corporal punishment in U.S. schools.

-He has supported a number of charities and organisations, including raising money for the Tikva Children's Home in Odessa, Ukraine.
+He has supported a number of charities and organisations, including raising money for the Tikva Children's Home in Odesa, Ukraine.

 Published work

 On October 1, 2013, Ecko released an autobiographical business book, Unlabel: Selling You Without Selling Out, which offers advice on entrepreneurship and personal branding.